-Located in the north-western highland–lowland systems of Mt.
-Kenya, this PAMS continues the work of a previous project implemented in the region.
-In the prior project, a forum was established that brings together 20 Water Resource Users Associations (WRUAs) of the Ewaso Ngiro north river basin.
-The main objective of the current PAMS is to secure the long-term existence of this forum.
-In addition to the WRUAs, the forum will involve government institutions and NGOs.
-The planned activities include drafting the forum’s constitution and bylaws, registering the forum, implementing the first annual general meeting, and leading a basin-wide excursion to sensitise forum members to the water situation in the river basin.
-The project will conclude by turning the forum over to its members.
+Located in the northwestern highland–lowland systems of Mt.
+Kenya, this PAMS continued the work of a previous project implemented in the region.
+In the prior project, a forum was established that brought together 20 Water Resource User Associations (WRUAs) belonging to the Ewaso Ngiro north river basin.
+This PAMS secured the long-term existence of the forum.
+In addition to the WRUAs, the forum involves government institutions and NGOs.
+The activities implemented in this PAMS included drafting the forum’s constitution and bylaws, registering the forum, implementing the first annual general meeting, and leading a basin-wide excursion to sensitise forum members to the water situation in the river basin.
+The project concluded by turning the forum over to its members.

 Voices of Youth: Initiating Social Learning Processes Through The Use of Videos